anniavd/professional-readme/README.md

 # Installation
  - Clone the app in to your pc.
 - Open a console terminal for the app.
-- run the line command node index.
+- Run the line command `node index`.

 # Usage
  - The user need anserw the questions is gone show one by one.
-- Some questions are optional.when the user end,the app show the message `File has been create`
+- Some questions are optional(y/n).When the user end,the app show the message `File has been create`
 - The user can see the generator readme open the folder dist.